SimoSultan/ca-assignments/t2a1/README.md

 As Fiverr uses both relational and non-relational databases, it is hard to say exactly how it is structured within the app.
 But, we can analyse how data is structured in both databases.

 Fiverr Non-Relational Database: *MongoDB*
-- MongoDB is a no-SQL database that structures its data in a collection of JSON documents Fiverr Relational Database: *MySQL*
+- MongoDB is a no-SQL database that structures its data in a collection of JSON documents.

+Fiverr Relational Database: *MySQL*
 - MySQL is an SQL database that structures its data in tables with rows and columns where one queries a table for a certain piece of data.
 Some of these pieces of data is related to another data set through an identifying key, which is where it gets its 'relational' name from.